 “All purpose stories start with this essential question: What point do I want to make?”
 Kindra writes.
 “Said another way: What do I want my audience to think, feel, know, or do as a result of hearing this story?”

 I believe stories can be transformative.

-This is an intense example of a Purpose Story; a story that has profoundly changed me to show people that they, too, know stories can be transformative.
+This is an intense example of a Purpose Story—a story that has profoundly remade me that I use to show people that they, too, know stories can be transformative.

 Here are some questions that can help you think about a Purpose Story that works for you:

 Your Purpose Story does not have to be so personal, and it absolutely should not be forcefully emotional.
 But it should feel true enough to you that others will feel the weight of its truth.

 How to Tell Your Story

 "When someone shows you who they are, believe them the first time." - Maya Angelou

 Time is our most precious resource.
 You only get one "first time" to show people who you are.
 Don't waste it.

 Start thinking about your Founder Story with the questions above.
 Write your answers down and then see if you’re able to put them together with 200 words or less.
 Include specific moments and details that help people relate.
 Stories are meant to bridge the gaps between us, after all.